yihuajack/ECE4810J_FA2021/Notes for Lab Instructions.md

 Author: Yihua Liu

-Date: October 12, 2021 - October 21, 2021
+Date: October 12, 2021 - December 9, 2021

 These notes are based on Xilinx Design Tools Vitis Unified Software Platform 2021.1 (version 2021.1.1, released on August 3, 2021, installed on August 9, 2021), but most of them are also useful for other versions.
+The default working directory is D:\Documents\GitHub\ECE4810J_FA2021.
+Some files may or have to contain absolute paths, be careful.

 ## Lab 1